rsalmei/alive-progress/README.md

 ## Python 2 EOL

-The version 1.4.0 is the last one to support Python 2.
+The versions 1.4.x are the last ones to support Python 2.

 ## Changelog highlights: